tooljump/tooljump/docs/docs/knowledge-as-a-service.md

 id: knowledge-as-a-service
 title: Knowledge as a Service - The Future of Developer Tool Integration
 sidebar_label: Knowledge as a Service
+keywords: [knowledge as a service, kaas, developer tool integration, engineering knowledge management, tool connectivity]
+description: Knowledge as a Service (KaaS) transforms developer workflows by connecting tools and delivering contextual information where engineers work.
+Learn how ToolJump implements KaaS.
 ---

 # Knowledge as a Service - The Future of Developer Tool Integration